RichardPalmer21387/veritone-code-challenge/README.md

     - [ ] ~~Change sync to not be so dependent on id.~~
 	- [x] Setup recovery loop if user goes offline. (sync interval every 30s and before any new calls?)
     - [x] Change actions to be offline first.
-- [ ] Need to write up some info on my react only minimal redux like state management with `prepareContext`.
+- [x] Need to write up some info on my react only minimal redux like state management with `prepareContext`.
-- [ ] Double check styles are matching demo at 1280 screen width per provided demo.
+- [x] Double check styles are matching demo at 1280 screen width per provided demo.
 - [x] Change all styles to css is jsx

+# Questions?
+- Was that "Add Task" button intentional?
+- Prototype shows a select dropdown for the quantity.
+I would like to change that to a type="number" input field.
+- Was the intention for the quantity functionality to append multiple items to the list?
+Seems more likely we would want to display the quantity value in the list item somewhere?